JuliaStats/StatsModels.jl/docs/src/internals.md

 * `ConstantTerm`s become `InterceptTerm`s
 * Tuples of terms become [`MatrixTerm`](@ref)s where appropriate to explicitly indicate they should be concatenated into a single model matrix
-* Any model (context) specific interperation of the terms is made, including transforming calls to functions that have special meaning in particular contexts into their special term types (see the section on [Extending `@formula` syntax](@ref extending) below)
+* Any model-specific (context-specific) interpretation of the terms is made, including transforming calls to functions that have special meaning in particular contexts into their special term types (see the section on [Extending `@formula` syntax](@ref extending) below)